dtr-org/unit-e-desktop/README.md

 The command-line flags for the Electron application are:
    * `--v` – enable verbose logging to the terminal.
    * `--dev` – start the wallet GUI in developer mode.
-This automatically open Chrome Developer Tools on client launch.
+This automatically opens Chrome Developer Tools on client launch.
      Note that the developer mode requires that you start an Angular development server in another terminal (as shown above)
    * `--devport=XXX` – connect to the Angular development server on a port other than the default of 4200.
    * `--datadir=<dir>` – specify the directory to store the wallet and blockchain data